AndresBo/AndresBo/README.md

 I'm interested in programming and web development.

-I just finished a Diploma in IT with CoderAcademy.
+I just finished a Diploma in IT with CoderAcademy (web development).

+I have experience with HTML, CSS, JavaScript, Python, MySQL, MongoDB, NodeJs

-- 🌱 I’m currently learning MERN stack
+- 🌱 I’m currently learning how to test react frontend applications using Jest